By Stuart Grey

 At Student Voice, we are always looking for areas where our understanding of how we capture and use student comments can be improved.
 A key issue is in the validity of certain survey instruments and in particular the use of the results of quantitative scale questions.

-This paper analyzes correlations in student evaluations of teaching.
+This paper analyses correlations in student evaluations of teaching.
 The authors used a novel identification procedure to assess the presence of halo effects and found that, despite the distortion due to halo effects, responses to distorted questions remained informative.

 Overall, the results of this experiment suggest that the distortion in evaluation questionnaires caused by halo effects need not be a concern for higher education institutions.